LorenYan98/LY.github.io/_pages/cv.md

     * Drafted construction stages and section views of the bridge& steel cage showing the connection details with SketchUp.
     * Built SAP2000 model to analyze the structural response under different load cases; Using Auto-section function to select the proper size of HSS steel trusses based on the CSA S6-14 standard.

 * **2019.06 – 2019.08**
+   * **First Order Matrix Structural Analysis of 2-D Frames and Trusses** (Stanford University)
+      * Use the fundamentals of physics and mathematics to assist the analysis and design of 2-D Frames and Trusses with MATLAB.
+      * The program reads through section properties of frames and its load conditions.
+Output a full report which includes node displacements and reaction forces.

-   **Sustainable Design Fair** (Stanford University)
+  *  **Sustainable Design Fair** (Stanford University)
       * Iterated designs and built prototypes of an advanced capsule hotel with SketchUp to engineer its structure for optimizing the occupancy of the area and meeting national safety standards; rendered the 3D model with Vray to present the design in the fair.

 * **2018.05 - 2018.06**
     **Geotechnical Survey** (Montreal, QC, Canada),